smartnic/sigcomm21_artifact/README.md

 #### 2.3 BPF object file

-K2 also optimizes pre-compiled object files of BPF programs (i.e., \*.o files from the compilier).
+K2 can optimize BPF object files (`.o` files) produced as a result of taking BPF code written in C and compiling with `clang`.
+The result is another (optimized) object file (`.o`), which can be used as a drop-in replacement for the original file.

 ##### Run
 Estimated runtime: 1 minute.